directus/directus/docs/extensions/installing-extensions.md

 Extensions in the Directus Marketplace Registry are made available via the Marketplace section in the Settings Module.

-By default, App Extensions and [Sandboxed Extensions](/extensions/sandbox/introduction) are availble from the Marketplace in all Directus projects (Directus Professional and Enterprise Cloud, and self-hosted).
+By default, App Extensions and [Sandboxed Extensions](/extensions/sandbox/introduction) are available from the Marketplace in all Directus projects (Directus Professional and Enterprise Cloud, and self-hosted).

 <Card
 	title="User Guide"